 Truth be told, Nina Ahrndt had a very different future in mind.
 After graduating from high school and completing her studies in business administration, she began working for a large company and traveled the world.
 It was an exciting but also very stressful time, says the young entrepreneur in conversation.
 She could not envision working for her parents' business in Grossbottwar, an hour's drive north of Stuttgart.
 But her desire for greater independence, a longing to make a difference, and her parents' urging finally won out.
 Since the beginning of 2017, Nina Ahrndt has been managing the family business and 20 staff members.

 From a red dashboard to Alcantara interior panels, fireproof racing seats, and custom-made leather furniture, Ahrndt strives to satisfy almost every conceivable customer wish – unique and made to order.
 All products are carefully handcrafted, all materials cut by hand, the cut contours transferred onto the material with cardboard stencils.
-At least this was standard procedure up until early 2017; that's when Nina Ahrndt took on one of her first tasks in the family business – transforming the cutting process from analog to digital.
+At least until the beginning of 2017, this was standard procedure.
+That's when Nina Ahrndt took on one of her first tasks in the family business – transforming the cutting process from analog to digital.
 With the increasing variety of models and variations, managing the stencils became more and more difficult, and precision cutting with shears required a great deal of skill and experience.
 The shortcomings of this workflow became more and more apparent.